 Joanne M. dug up two more examples, both from Family Circle in 1978.
 Feast your eyes on these happy children:

 David Pickett, by the way, wrote us an amazing four part history of Lego’s (failed) efforts — or lack thereof — to reach out to girls.
-It’s a truly comprehensive and fascinating story.Lisa Wade is a professor of sociology at Occidental College.
+It’s a truly comprehensive and fascinating story.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.